Battle of Sudbischi: Battle

 Khan hoped for a quick success, having an almost 10-fold advantage.
 Left with an army of seven thousand, Sheremetev did not shy away from the battle and broke the advanced regiment of the Tatars, took the banner of the Shirin princes, and he was seriously wounded.
 The small Russian army still could not withstand the pressure, got mixed up and ran.
 But Alexey Basmanov and Stefan Sidorov managed to stop the fleeing and settled down with two thousand in an oak grove and in a gully (on a slope), where the wagon train stood, turned into a fortress on wheels.
 They cut down trees so that their tops fell towards the enemy.
 The stumps were left high so that the archers and archers had something to hide behind.
 Some of the trees were taken out into the field, where a large number of anti-window "thorns" were scattered.
 The wounded were dragged there, including Sheremetyev.
 Khan carried out an assault three times, but, unable to quickly defeat the Russians and fearing the approach of the tsar's army, he went into the steppes.
-Turkish chronicle sources of the XVI century report: "Someone godless, an infidel, who, by his boar bravery, is dog-mad" Russian elite units "Boyar's children" lost 1,100 people and an unknown number of Cossacks, only a few remained intact, the losses of the Crimeans are unknown, but many more than Russians, most likely extremely heavy.
+Turkish chronicle sources of the XVI century report: "Someone godless, an infidel, who, by his boar bravery, is dog-mad" Russian elite units "Boyar's children" lost 1,100 people and an unknown number of Cossacks, only a few remained intact, the losses of the Crimeans are unknown, but many more than Russians, most likely extremely high.